Sylvain-Bugat/linux-commands-reference/batch-launcher/README.md

 ```bash
 #!/bin/bash
 ```
-:warning: only one option or goup of options in a single block can be passed to the used command:
+:warning: only one option or group of options in a single block can be passed to the used command:
 ```bash
 #!/bin/bash -i
 #!/bin/bash -ix
 ```

-Shebang examples:
+**Shebang examples:**
 ```bash
 #!/bin/bash
 #!/usr/bin/bash